danieljharvey/website-face/posts/2023-02-08-llvm-compiler-part-1.markdown

 Hooray!

-## Compilng our actual programming language to LLVM
+## Compiling our programming language to LLVM

 OK.
-So now we've had a taste of the raw power available to us, let's make a computer write this for us.
+So now we've had a taste of the raw power available to us, let's get down to business.
+Although we could just create raw LLVM IR by hand, instead we will use the following

-Fortunately, we do not need to hand output LLVM IR.
-We will use the following libraries to do it for us:
+libraries:

 [llvm-hs-pure](https://hackage.haskell.org/package/llvm-hs-pure) - a set of
 types for LLVM IR, along with some helpful building functions.